 1. NODIP does not accept international students.
 You must be a Canadian citizen to be eligible to apply.
 You must have graduated from a Partnership for Dietetic Education and Practice (PDEP) accredited Canadian undergraduate nutrition program ( or the U.S. equivalent, an ACEND® – accredited program) within the past three years:

-*If you graduated from an accredited Canadian undergraduate program more than three years ago (from convocation date to application deadline), you must:
+*If you graduated from an accredited Canadian undergraduate program more than three years ago (from convocation date to the application deadline), you must:

 - Contact the accredited Canadian undergraduate program from which you graduated.
 Request an academic assessment.
 Complete the courses specified on the assessment prior to applying to this program.

 2. A history of strong academic performance.
 Your average is 75% (3.0/4.33) or greater in your final two years of a PDEP accredited undergraduate nutrition degree.

 3. Experience working or volunteering in a nutrition-related area and/or other relevant experience; and,